Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps: Application to short-term TC intensity forecasting

 \subsection{Results}

+We fit a semiparametric diagnostic transport map to the calibration data by positing the Kumaraswamy distribution (Equation~\ref{eq:kumaraswamy}) on $Z \mid x$, where $Z=\hat F(Y|X)$ is the conditional PIT variable, and then learning the parameter map $x \mapsto \theta(x)$ with a three-layer convolutional neural network that feeds into a five-layer fully connected neural network with ReLU activation, where the maximum number of units per layer is allowed to increase with the calibration data size $N$.
+To find the best value of $\theta(x)$, we minimize an inverse-probability-weighted (IPW) negative log-likelihood, where the IPW weights are computed by Gaussian kernel density estimation.\footnote{See scikit-learn documentation on sklearn.neighbors.KernelDensity for details.}

-Using the calibration data, we learn parametric and nonparametric diagnostic transport maps.
-The parametric map is fit using a three-layer convolutional neural network that feeds into a five-layer fully connected neural network (max 64 units/layer) with ReLU activation.
-We minimize the negative log-likelihood of the Kumaraswamy distribution to approximate the maximum likelihood estimators for $a, b$.
-The nonparametric map is a three-layer convolutional neural network feeding into a five-layer monotonic neural network that minimizes the Brier score with the number of units per layer varying based on calibration size $N$.
+For comparison, we also implement the fully nonparametric LADaR approach outlined in \textcite{dey2025}.
+For the latter probabilistic classification approach, we minimize the Brier score for a three-layer convolutional neural network feeding into a five-layer monotonic neural network with the number of units per layer varying based on calibration size $N$.

-\subsection{Diagnostic insights}
+\subsubsection{Diagnostic insights}

 The initial predictive distribution might capture some TC evolutionary modes better than others.
 Our methodology provides insights that can be connected back to the underlying physical mechanisms.
-Figure~\ref{fig:LDSAndPP} shows example diagnostics for a parametric diagnostic transport map.
-Figure~\ref{fig:Irma} illustrates how a forecaster can deploy diagnostic transport maps in real time and assess whether the recommended corrections are consistent with physical processes and how the storm is evolving in time.
-Diagnostic transport maps improve the most upon NHC error distributions for intense storms (example of tail events) and rapid intensity change events (example of rare events).
-For example, the diagnostic plot in Figure~\ref{fig:LDSAndPP} identifies Point B as an input sequence with an unreliable initial predictive distribution.
-A closer look (see Figure~\ref{fig:Irma}) shows that Point B corresponds to a 12-hour sequence of Hurricane Irma (2017) when the storm was a sustained Category 5 hurricane before making landfall.
-Figure~\ref{fig:Irma} shows visuals for the corresponding evolutionary mode.
-In Appendix~\ref{appendix:diagnostic_insights} we show similar diagnostics and visuals for a poorly calibrated distribution that corresponds to a storm that is undergoing a rapid weakening event.\\
+Figure~\ref{fig:LDSAndPP} shows example diagnostics for the semiparametric diagnostic transport map.
+Figure~\ref{fig:Sebastian} illustrates how a forecaster can deploy diagnostic transport maps in real-time and assess whether the recommended corrections are consistent with physical processes and the storm's evolution.
+Semiparametric diagnostic transport maps improve the most upon NHC error distributions for intense storms and rapid intensity change events, which both involve tail probabilities.
+For example, the diagnostic plots in Figure~\ref{fig:LDSAndPP} identifies Point A as an input sequence with an unreliable initial predictive distribution.
+A closer look (see Figure~\ref{fig:Sebastian}) shows that Point A corresponds to a 12-hour sequence of Tropical Storm Sebastian (2019) when the storm had high zonal wind and low humidity, leading to a biased and overdispersed predictive distribution.
+Figure~\ref{fig:Sebastian} shows visuals for the corresponding evolutionary mode.

-\subsection{Improved prediction and uncertainty quantification}
+\subsubsection{Improved prediction and uncertainty quantification}